jedelman8/ansible-webdocs/web/ansiblefilesdoc.md

 #### synchronize
-Uses rsync to make synchronizing file paths in your playbooks quick and easy
+Uses rsync to make synchronizing file paths in your playbooks quick and easy.

   * Synopsis
   * Options